molily/molily.de/_posts/2019-02-03-testing-angular.md

 Imagine a fake building on a movie set.
 The outer shape needs to be indistinguishable from an original building.
 But behind the authentic facade, there is only a wooden scaffold.
 The building is an empty shell.

 The biggest danger of creating a fake is that it does not properly mimic the original.
-Even if the fake resembles the original at the time of writing the code, it might easily get of sync later when the original is changed.
+Even if the fake resembles the original at the time of writing the code, it might easily get out of sync later when the original is changed.

 When the original dependency changes its public API, dependent code needs to be adapted.
 Also, the fake needs to be aligned.
 When the fake is outdated, the unit test becomes a fantasy world where everything magically works.
 The test passes but in fact the code under test is broken.